If there is no eternal, burning hell, does everyone ultimately become part of the Father’s family, whether they wish to or not? I don’t think so.

 Surely the Father will make alternative arrangement for such people.
 What might these arrangements be?
 Christians have suggested several scenarios.

 1. Everlasting punishment in a burning fire.
-We have explored this in previous blogs and discovered that there is no basis for postulating such an option.
+We have explored this in previous posts and discovered that there is no basis for postulating such an option.

 2. Everlasting punishment without fire.
 This is the view that the imagery of fire in the New Testament is metaphorical.